code4fukui/Base10/README.md

 # Base10

-Base10 is a codec by decimal
+Base10 is an encoding using a decimal number

 ## sample app